-ACCEPTING OF CREDITS AND DEVELOPING RELEVANT COURSE CONTENT

-Committing to making existing programs more veteran-friendly led some schools to research military credits.
+- Accepting of Credits and Developing Relevant Course Content - Committing to making existing programs more veteran-friendly led some schools to research military credits.
 For example, the iSchool reviewed the ACE Military Guide and created a comprehensive list of military credits that are transferable toward iSchool degree offerings.
 Several schools have made strides to maximize the number of transferable credits.
-Further, some schools have created independent study courses that leverage and build upon veterans' experiences and skills gained in the military.
+Further, some schools have created independent study courses that leverage and build upon veterans' experiences and skills gained in the military. - Open Door Policy In supporting the needs of veterans, several schools had either an open door policy or a dedicated staff person.

-OPEN DOOR POLICY

-In supporting the needs of veterans, several schools had either an open door policy or a dedicated staff person.
 These efforts to directly related to student veterans have provided them with increased support.
-Additionally, the experiences from the open door policy have led to the creation of the "Orange Door" program, a Syracuse University campus-wide initiative to create veteran-friendly spaces that enable faculty and staff to receive military and veteran competency training.

-Several schools mentioned efforts to encourage inclusion for residential students and their online student body.
-Inclusion efforts were expansive, ranging from increased awareness of available academic resources to encouraging racial and ethnic diversity to combined group projects with online and residential students.
+Additionally, the experiences from the open door policy have led to the creation of the "Orange Door" program, a Syracuse University campus-wide initiative to create veteran-friendly spaces that enable faculty and staff to receive military and veteran competency training. - Inclusion Several schools mentioned efforts to encourage inclusion for residential students and their online student body.
+Inclusion efforts were expansive, ranging from increased awareness of available academic resources to encouraging racial and ethnic diversity to combined group projects with online and residential students. - Sustainability Efforts A number of tactics have been employed to sustain veteran-friendly programs at the schools.
+Several schools keep in contact with alumni, soliciting feedback on their programs.
+Feedback from the veteran and military population enables Syracuse University to continually address the needs and challenges that active duty and student veterans might face. - Collaboration Several schools have collaborated and plan to continue working together.

-COLLABORATION

-Several schools have collaborated and plan to continue working together.
 Collaboration allows for schools to share best practices and knowledge.
-It also ensures an overall veteranfriendly experience, which can reduce some of the obstacles that student veterans might encounter.
+It also ensures an overall veteran-friendly experience, which can reduce some of the obstacles that student veterans might encounter. - Communication Across all programs it was evident that there is a need to properly communicate what "veteranfriendly" means.

-A number of tactics have been employed to sustain veteranfriendly programs at the schools.
-Several schools keep in contact with alumni, soliciting feedback on their programs.
-Feedback from the veteran and military population enables Syracuse University to continually address the needs and challenges that active duty and student veterans might face.

-COMMUNICATION

-ENGINEERING & COMPUTER

-SCIENCE

-& COMPUTER SCIENCI

-Across all programs it was evident that there is a need to properly communicate what "veteran-friendly" means.
 In most cases it does not mean giving veterans special exception in terms of requirements of the program.
 Rather, veteran-friendly means fostering an institution-wide culture that embraces the veteran community and believes that veterans are fully capable of successfully earning a degree, while adding value to the institution as a whole.

+RECOMMENDATIONS

+A list of recommendations is provided, addressing a range of topics, including inclusion, connecting with student veterans, degree and program flexibility, financial aid, and becoming "veteran-friendly".
+Below are a few of the impactful recommendations:

+- Create more flexibility in degree programs, i.e., make them hybrid (online + residency), and don't tie students to strict time-frames. - Leverage ACE Military Guide to provide more opportunities for veterans and military-connected students to transfer credits from their Joint Services Transcript (JST), which entails all their training and education while in the military. - Connect with all military and veteran resources across university campus(es), and educate veterans and militaryconnected students about these resources. - Have a single point of contact for student veterans within your program.

+NEXT STEPS

+There are several next steps for this research, including interviews with other schools at Syracuse University, such as the law school, and other programs and services.
+As part of GMAC, the researchers hope to better understand the challenges and successes of other schools, both domestically and internationally, that are striving to be more veteran-friendly.
+In future studies, the researchers plan to identify scenarios which are most conducive to being veteran-friendly and obstacles which most significantly hinder a more veteran-friendly environment.
+The researchers plan to use these findings to provide guidelines for other schools seeking to become one of the best places for veterans.